tbmreza/hh200-docs/docs/index.md

 and `GET /report` always return Person's report.
 We're also interested in learning the number of parallel users after which the system-under-test starts to respond in >1 second.

 First using Postman, where units of HTTP request are organized in "Collections".
-Unless your team already have a specific workflow, you can do the following:
+Unless we're in a team with a specific workflow, we can do the following:

 * In example-based manner, create requests for the POST and GET endpoints under a Collection.
 * **(Alternative 1)** Utilize pre-request and post-response "Scripts" to encode the necessary chaining effects (i.e. parsing access token, passing the token as variable)